 Choosing a Pergola

-Adding a pergola above your outdoor kitchen can add the perfect touch to your cooking and dining space.
-Not only does it create shade for you, but you can also grow flowers and vines on it or add lighting to create a beautiful, lush ambiance.
+Constructing a pergola above your outdoor kitchen can add the perfect touch to your cooking and dining space.
+Not only does it create shade for you, but you can also grow flowers and vines on it or even implement lighting to create a beautiful, lush ambiance.

-Adding a pergola to your outdoor kitchen space can not only create some shade as you cook, but it also gives you the opportunity to set up a complete outdoor dining area by giving you a reason to set up outdoor tables and chairs so you can share large meals outside comfortably with friends and family.
+Adding a pergola to your outdoor kitchen space can not only create some shade as you cook, but it also gives you the opportunity to set up a complete outdoor dining area so you can share large meals outside comfortably with friends and family.
 A pergola can help define a specialized area for either dining or cooking or both.
 It does provide an upgraded estate feel for your property which will be noticed by all who enter the space.

 Adding a Sink or Refrigerator